Twinklebear/Twinklebear.github.io-jekyll/_posts/2013-08-17-lesson-2-dont-put-everything-in-main.md

 <img class="centered" width="500" height="auto" src="/assets/img/lesson_2/result.png">
 <br />

-If you have any issues check your error log to see where problems may have occurred and/or post a comment below.
+If you have any issues check your error log to see where problems may have occurred and/or send an email or tweet.

 I'll see you again soon in [Lesson 3: SDL Extension Libraries!]({% post_url 2013-08-18-lesson-3-sdl-extension-libraries %})